awsdocs/aws-greengrass-developer-guide/doc_source/telemetry.md

 **Note**
 Amazon EventBridge is an event bus service that you can use to connect your applications with data from a variety of sources, such as Greengrass core devices and [deployment notifications](deployment-notifications.md)\.
 For more information, see [What is Amazon EventBridge?](https://docs.aws.amazon.com/eventbridge/latest/userguide/what-is-amazon-eventbridge.html) in the *Amazon EventBridge User Guide*\.

 You can create projects and applications to retrieve, analyze, transform, and report telemetry data from your edge devices\.
-Domain experts, such as process engineers, can use these applications to quickly gain insights into fleet health\.
+Domain experts, such as process engineers, can use these applications to gain insights into fleet health\.

 To ensure that the Greengrass edge components function properly, AWS IoT Greengrass uses the data for development and quality improvement purposes\.
 This feature also helps inform new and enhanced edge capabilities\.
 AWS IoT Greengrass only retains telemetry data for up to seven days\.